Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Alright.

-[The Avengers cut off their calls one by on
+[The Avengers cut off their calls one by one